New Resource

 This is one of the best exercises for lower back pain.
 Start by lying on your back and placing a soft cushion under your head.

-Keep your feet on the floor hip-width apart and knees bent.
+Keep your feet on the floor, hip-width apart, and knees bent.
 Tuck in your chin and relax your upper body.
 Flatten your lower back slowly on the floor and then squeeze in your stomach.

 Turn your pelvis towards your heel until you feel a little pressure in your lower back.
 You should feel your back muscles working.
-Place your right hand on your belly and the left arm under your lower back to make the exercise easier.
+Place your right hand on your belly and your left arm under your lower back to make the exercise easier.
 Repeat several times.

 5. Bridge